josegonzalez/ssh-github/README.md

 ./ssh-github
 ```

 Every invocation of the server starts with a new host key.
-You may specify the path to a host key via the `HOST_KEY_FILE` environment variable.
+You may specify the path to a host key via the `SSHG_HOST_KEY_FILE` environment variable.

 ```shell
 export SSHG_GITHUB_USER=josegonzalez